Pergola

 3) When selecting your support beams/posts, look for posts with the core of the tree in the center of the post rather than the corner.
 This increases the strength of your post over time and reduces warping.
 We included a photo in the gallery as an example.

-4) Before pouring concrete, spray each post with flex seal approximately six inches above ground level.
+4) Before pouring concrete, spray each post with flex seal approximately six inches above and below ground level.
 This helps prevent water rot when water collects around the posts during heavy rain.